nautobot/nautobot/nautobot/docs/development/core/model-checklist.md

     - URLs
     - Tests
 - Add related object table to ModelA detail view
+- Validate that the forward relation is accessible through GraphQL on ModelA.
+- Validate that the reverse relation is accessible through GraphQL on ModelB.
 - _optional_ Add `annotate(<model_a>_count=count_related(ModelA,...)` to `<ModelB>ViewSet.queryset`
     - Add `<model_a>_count` field to `<ModelB>Serializer`
 - _optional_ Add `<model_a>_count = LinkedCountColumn(...)` to `<ModelB>Table` and `<ModelB>Table.fields`